genexuslabs/FestivalTickets/AWS/README.md

 * AWS Lambda (backend)
 * AWS Lambda (rewrite)
 * Amazon Cloudfront - GeneXus Angular Rewrite Lambda
+* ECR for Backoffice docker repository
+* Apprunner for Backoffice webapp

 ## Disclaimer
 By running this code you may incur in cloud infrastructure costs.